Workflow Automation

 Most CRM tools have some level of workflow automation built-in.
 It usually involves triggering a workflow related to a data update, integration, timed action, etc. These tools are specific to the CRM system, requiring users to have CRM licenses.
 When you use workflow automation, your CRM can be even more effective.

-We have a library of resources to help you on your journey to an automated workflow.
+We have a library of resources to help you on your journey to an automated workplace.